MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 ICE - (Intercity Express) is a high-speed rail system in Germany Es schneit und es jetzt gibt eine Verspätung
 	It's snowing and now there's a delay
+Können - can
+	Können Sie meinen kaufen Caffee - can you buy me a coffee (explain later)

+Zahle (t/st/en) - pay
+	Karl, Zahlst du mit Kreditkarte - karl, do you paying with a creadit card Ja, Sie können im Reisezentrum zahlen
+	Sie können hier oder im Reisezentrum zehlen - you can pay here or in the travel center

+Fällt vs Stornieren
+	oh nein, mein zug nach München fällt aus
++ ? why `aus` to the last place of the sentence